 Lion tells an incredible true story and it has been turned into one of the best Australian films in years.
 Saroo Brierley was born in 1981 in a small village near the Central Indian city of Khandwa.
 His father had left home and the desperately poor family relied on the money his mother made from carrying rocks from a quarry.
 Saroo’s older brother Guddu supplemented their income by stealing coal from trains to sell for food and would take the five-year-old Saroo with him on adventures.
 One night Guddu and Saroo travel to a nearby city on a train where Guddu earned money working as a sweeper.
 The pair get separated and Saroo falls asleep on a train.
 When he wakes up his brother is gone and the train was moving.

-Saroo could not escape from an empty locked cabin and his calls for help at stations at were unheeded.
+Saroo could not escape from an empty locked cabin and his calls for help at stations were unheeded.
 After two days the train ended up in faraway Calcutta – 1500km from Khandwa.
-At the station Saroo escapes into the throng but is lost in a strange city where no one speaks his native Hindi.
+Saroo escapes into the station throng but is lost in a strange city where no one speaks his native Hindi.
 Sleeping rough, he narrowly avoids being kidnapped at night into child slavery and according to the film he meets a woman who befriends him and takes him home (in real life it was a male railway worker) .

 Saroo is placed in an orphanage but ads in the Calcutta paper fail to locate his family.
-Eventually he agrees to be adopted by a Tasmanian couple and he flies alone to Tasmania, where the Brierley couple played by Nicole Kidman and David Wenham take him home.
-They fill his life with love so he is happy though he is affected by a second Indian adoption into the family a year later.
+Eventually he agrees to be adopted by an Australian couple and he flies alone to Tasmania, where the Brierley couple played by Nicole Kidman and David Wenham take him home.
+They fill his life with love so he is happy though is affected by a second Indian adoption into the family a year later.
 The second boy is less happy and practises self harm but they get on with life regardless.

 The timeframe moves forward from the late 1980s to 2008 when Saroo Brierley is now an Australianised young man, played by Dev Patel.
 Saroo moves from Tasmania to Melbourne to learn hotel management and becomes involved with an American student (Rooney Mara).
 They are invited to a meal at the house of an Indian couple where the sight of traditional Indian food stirs long hidden memories in Saroo.
 He tells them his story of travelling two days on a train to Calcutta and all he can remember is a train station with a water tank.
 Someone suggests he work out how fast Indian trains travelled in the 1980s and to use Google Earth to find his home.